On the Byzantine-Resilience of Distillation-Based Federated Learning: The Byzantine Setting

 where we used the shorthand $\mathcal{L}(w,Y)\defi \mathcal{L}(h(w,x),Y(x))$.
 Here, $C$ is a constant independent of the prediction and depending only on the parameter $w$ and the data $x\in \Dp$.
-Note that the error grows proportionally to the fraction of byzantine clients $\alpha$ and the distance between the aggregated honest and the byzantine predictions.
+Note that the error grows proportionally to the fraction of byzantine clients $\alphafrac$ and the distance between the aggregated honest and the byzantine predictions.
 Furthermore, since both predictions lie in $\simplex$, their distance is inherently bounded by $\sqrt{2}$.
+See \cref{sec:bound-byzant-error} for the full statement and proof of the following informal theorem.

+\begin{theorem}[Informal] If $\tilde{w}$ is a stationary point of \labelcref{eq:p-distill}, then it is also an $\mathcal{O}(C^2\alphafrac^2)$-approximate stationary point of \labelcref{eq:p-distill-og}, where $C>0$ is a constant independent of the client predictions.
+Further, in expectation, running \gls{sgd} on \labelcref{eq:p-distill} to achieve an $\varepsilon$-approximate stationary point yields an $\mathcal{O}(\varepsilon + C^2 \alphafrac^2)$-approximate stationary point of \labelcref{eq:p-distill-og}. \end{theorem}